RamblingMadMan/ivm/README.md

 The compiler directly emits machine code for the target platform/architecture and returns a pointer to the code.
 The code pointed to can then be called as a function for native code-gen, or stored to a file.

 There is no intermediary and there is no bytecode optimization.
 This means that for many instructions, there is a 1:1 correspondance with common architectures.

+If optimization or a more abstract description of the program is required, an IR is included.
+It is an in-memory IR and serves as a compiler backend target.